magore/hp85disk/README.md

 ___

 ## Using the emulator with provider examples
-   * See [sdcard.cfg](sdcard/sdcard.cfg] for configuration settings and setting and documentation.
+   * See [sdcard.cfg](sdcard/sdcard.cfg) for configuration settings and setting and documentation.
      * Printer capture is configured currently for my HP54645D scope
        * The following example works for an HP85 attached to the emulator via GPIB bus.
          * PRINTER IS 705
          * PLIST
-     * Disk images in SDCARD folder drive and configuration settings
+     * Disk images in [sdcard](sdcard) folder drive and configuration settings
        * First SS80 HP9134L disk at 700 for my HP85A (with 85A ROMs)
        * First Amigo 9121D disk  at 710 for my HP85B (with 85B ROMs)
        * Second SS80 HP9134L disk at 720 for my HP85A (with 85A ROMs)
        * Second Amigo 9121D disk  at 730 for my HP85B (with 85B ROMs)
      * How to use the examples with your HP85
-       * Copy the files inside the project SDCARD folder to the home folder of a fat32 formatted drive
+       * Copy the files inside the project [sdcard](sdcard) folder to the home folder of a fat32 formatted drive
          * All image files and configuration must be in the home folder only - not in a subdirectory.
          * You may store other user files in sub folders of your choosing.
        * Verify [hpdisk.cfg](sdcard/hpdisk.cfg) configuration settings for your computer